Angie Baynham MNCS (Acc)

 - Certificate in Counselling Skills (Level 2)

-I attend regular workshops to support my work, which to date have included subjects such as mindfulness, treating generalised anxiety disorder and panic attacks, self-harm, eating disorders and working with suicidal clients.
+I attend regular training days to support my work, which have included subjects such as treating generalised anxiety disorder and panic attacks; self-harm; addiction; eating disorders; trauma, the brain and recovery; working with suicidal clients; and mindfulness.

 I graduated from university with a B.Pharm (Hons) but then moved into the world of publishing where I worked for many years.
 While bringing up my two children a growing interest in what makes people tick led me to retrain as a counsellor.